-Nursing Department » Notes From the Nursing Department - Spring 2023/2024
+Nursing Department » Notes From the Johnston Public Schools Nursing Department: 2024-2025 School Year

-Notes From the Nursing Department
+Notes From the Johnston Public Schools Nursing Department: 2024-2025 School Year

 * Respiratory Virus Updates:

-The RI Department of Health has recently shared updated guidance for respiratory viruses including COVID-19.
+The RI Department of Health has shared updated guidance for respiratory viruses including COVID-19.
 JPS follows the most up to date CDC guidance in conjunction with The RI Department of Health.

 When you may have a respiratory virus: